Among the thousands of varieties of potatoes, red, blue and yellow potatoes are the most popular.

 The word "potato" comes from the Spanish "patata."

-Potatoes are grown in all 50 states.
-The top producing states in 2012 were Idaho, Washington, Wisconsin, North Dakota, Oregon, Colorado, Minnesota, Michigan, Maine and California.
+Potatoes are grown in all 50 U.S. states.
+The top-producing states in 2012 were Idaho, Washington, Wisconsin, North Dakota, Oregon, Colorado, Minnesota, Michigan, Maine and California.

-In 2013, there were more than 1 million acres of potatoes planted and harvested, which produced 43.7 billion pounds.
+In 2013, there were more than 1 million acres of potatoes planted and harvested, which produced 43.7 billion lbs.
+(20 billion kg) of the vegetable.

-The average American eats about 124 pounds of potatoes per year; Germans eat about twice as much.
+The average American eats about 124 lbs.
+(56 kg) of potatoes per year; Germans eat about twice as much.

 Potatoes were traditionally used to make vodka, although today most vodka is produced using fermented grains such as corn, wheat or rye.

-According to the Guinness Book of World Records, the largest potato grown was 7 pounds 1 ounce.
+According to Guinness World Records, the largest potato grown was 7 lbs., 1 ounce (3.2 kg).

 In 1536, Spanish Conquistadors conquered Peru, and carried potatoes back to Europe.